WangJingyao07/Adaptive-Sampler/README.md

 ## Citation
 If you find our work and codes useful, please consider citing our paper and star our repository (🥰🎉Thanks!!!):
 ```
-@misc{wang2023learning,
+@misc{wang2024task,
-      title={Learning to Sample Tasks for Meta Learning},
+      title={Towards Task Sampler Learning for Meta-Learning},
-      author={Jingyao Wang and Zeen Song and Xingzhe Su and Lingyu Si and Hongwei Dong and Wenwen Qiang and Changwen Zheng},
+      author={Jingyao Wang and Wenwen Qiang and Xingzhe Su and Changwen Zheng and Fuchun Sun and Hui Xiong},
-      year={2023},
+      year={2024},
       eprint={2307.08924},
       archivePrefix={arXiv},
       primaryClass={cs.LG}